SELinux Configuration

 - The SELinux security mechanism enabled by default in the Linux OS makes the TEE function unavailable.
 If you want to use SELinux in your OS, manually configure SELinux rules.

 - Disabling SELinux may cause security issues.
-If you do not plan to enable SELinux, it is recommended that an end-to-end solution be used to eliminate the risks caused by disabling SELinux.
-You shall bear the security risks by yourself.
+If you do not plan to enable SELinux, it is advised to implement an end-to-end solution to mitigate the risks arising from disabling SELinux; in this case, you shall assume all associated security risks.
 If you need to enable SELinux, configure fine-grained security rules based on actual SELinux issues to ensure system security.

 Perform the following operations on the KVM to configure SELinux.